-Algorithms are tools of developing programming solving skill and coding sense, which is required to convert a user requirement into the line of code also known as a computer program.
+Algorithms are tools for developing programming solving skills and coding sense, which is required to convert a user requirement into the line of code also known as a computer program.

 Top 10 Data Structure and Algorithms Books on Java, Python, C, and C++ for Beginners and Experienced Programmers

-Another gold tip to those who think that Algorithms are Data Structures are for those who want to work in Amazon, Google, Facebook, Intel or Microsoft, remember it is the only skill which is timeless, of course apart from UNIX, SQL, and C.
+Another gold tip to those who think that Algorithms are Data Structures are for those who want to work in Amazon, Google, Facebook, Intel or Microsoft, remember it is the only skill which is timeless, of course apart from UNIX, SQL and C programming language.